eideasy/contact-form-7-signature/readme.txt

 Support email: info@eideasy.com

 == Installing and requirements ==
-1. Contact Form 7 must be installed
+1. Contact Form 7 or Fluent Forms must be installed
-2. Contact Form 7 must have addon that will create PDF from the form fields.
+2. If Contact Form 7 is used then it must have addon that will create PDF from the form fields.
 For example "PDF Forms Filler for Contact Form 7" or "Send PDF for Contact Form 7".
+3. If Fluent Forms in used then make sure e-mail with PDF attachment notifications is configures.
+Use "Fluent Forms PDF Generator" plugin.
-3. Account must be created at https://eideasy.com
+4. Account must be created at https://eideasy.com
-4. This plugin will take first PDF attachment and start signing that.
+5. This plugin will take first PDF attachment from the e-mail and start signing that.

 == Usage instructions ==
 1. Copy and paste CF7 form ID-s to configuration where attachments will be signed